Soocyang/multiple-select-form/README.md

 ## Ingredient Picker (A multiple selection form)

-A multiple selection forms, modifyable using json.
+A multiple selection forms, modifiable using json.
 This project is using ReactJs and React-Bootstrap.

 ### Showcase
 <img src="./screenshot/ss-1.jpeg" width="750"/>